 My mother—a narcissist, fed off the emotional reactions of others.
 She pushed buttons by not caring or by pretending not to know better, invalidated concerns and enjoyed being the center of attention when shit hit the fan.

-Her boyfriend—a clear as day borderline, feared her abandonment and would desperately try to prevent it by abandoning her first.
+Her boyfriend—a person with many borderline traits, feared her abandonment and would desperately try to prevent it by abandoning her first.

 “Why don’t you just talk about it with her?
 I’m sure she’s just tired from work.
 She doesn’t mean to hurt you.”